-On the Redwood Coast in northern California, explore largest remaining groves of old-growth redwoods, the tallest trees in the world.
+In northern California, on the Redwood Coast, kids can explore largest remaining groves of old-growth redwoods, tallest trees in the world.

-Here’s our tips for family trips to the Redwood Coast, how to identify coast redwoods, different park areas, hiking, beaches, and wildlife.
+Here’s our tips for family trips to the Redwood Coast, different areas, hiking, beaches, wildlife, how to identify coast redwoods, and where to stay.

 How to identify a coast redwood